robinlegault/SSFCTP/README.md

 `generator.h` : header file associated with `generator.c`

 `ssfctp.c` : principal file.
-Includes the functions `solveSSFCTP` and `solveSSFCTP_detailed` that can be used to solve instances of the SSFCTP using the KTA
+Includes the functions `solveSSFCTP` and `solveSSFCTP_detailed` that can be used to solve instances of the SSFCTP using KTA

 `util.c` : defines basic operations on data structures, random number generation method, etc.